Delicious, tender and bursting with flavor, who doesn’t like a beautifully cooked, succulent steak!

 Steaks which are cooked medium well are borderline when it comes to safe consumption for pregnant women.

-The internal temperature of medium rare steak is normally 150°-160°F, so while the upper end of this limit is fine, at 150°F the lower end is still under the minimum temperature that the FDA recommends for pregnant women.
+The internal temperature of medium rare is normally 150°-160°F, so while the upper end of this limit is fine, at 150°F the lower end is still under the minimum temperature that the FDA recommends for pregnant women.

 So to be on the safe side, it may be best to order your meat well done when you’re eating out in a restaurant.